Dense Breast Tissue

 How is dense breast tissue diagnosed?

-Dense breast tissue is diagnosed during a mammogram.
-A radiologist is a physician who reads X-rays, including mammograms.
-She/he will describe your breast density based on how your tissue looks on your mammogram.
+The radiologist reading your mammogram is required to describe your degree of density.
 The dense glandular tissue will look white, and fatty tissue will look dark on your mammogram.
-The more white areas the radiologist sees on the image, the denser the breast.
+The more white areas the radiologist sees on the image, the denser your breast.

 Management and Treatment